Wisdom True and False

 False wisdom

 Now turning to discuss false wisdom, James says that it creates "bitter envying and strife," both deeply rooted in the heart (v.
 14).
 From the context, we understand that he is looking especially at relationships within a church.
-The word "envying" suggests a pronounced resentment toward others, giving rise to hard words or even prolonged war.
+The word "envying" suggests a pronounced resentment toward others, giving rise to hard words or even to a prolonged war.
 The word "strife" is similar, although it focuses more on methods than on feelings.
 It refers to political in-fighting that uses unscrupulous methods to gain an advantage.
 Both envying and strife arise when someone takes such pride in his own opinions that he is willing to assert them at the expense of hurting others.
-He insists on his own ideas, paints anyone who disagrees as an enemy, attacks his enemy not only with harsh words but also with maneuverings to make him look bad, and finally tears apart the body of Christ.
+He insists that he is right, paints anyone who disagrees as an enemy, attacks all enemies not only with harsh words but also with maneuverings to make them look bad, and finally tears apart the body of Christ.

 James warns against two evil results in particular: glorying and lying against the truth.
-The first, glorying, speaks of offending the truth by boasting a party line that is actually a distortion or violation of the truth.
+The first, glorying, refers to embracing and promoting a party line that is actually a distortion or violation of the truth.
 The second, lying, speaks of forsaking the truth deliberately, just for the sake of prevailing over others.
 Both are serious sins because they are the hallmark of God’s chief enemy, Satan.
 Not only is he the father of lies (John 8:44), but also, like these church members that James is rebuking, he especially gravitates to lies that make him look good.

 The Satanic source